arielbk/YDKJS-Blog/Up and Going/README.md

 This method is often used to do something immediately without affecting the surrounding scope, because scope is confined to the function itself.

 ## Closure
-Now this concept really confuses me.
-Right now it seems unintuitive...
+Now this concept can be pretty confusing and even seem unintuitive.\
-Let's try to wrap my head around this.
-So creating a customisable adder function...
+Let's try to wrap our head around this.
+Creating a customisable adder function...
 ```javascript
 function makeAdder(x) {
   function add(y) {